Saint Kitts and Nevis

 Offers: Port authority.

-Place details mention: fees or payments and required documents.
+Place details mention: check in steps, fees or payments and required documents.

 Offers: Customs.